 - If a deal seems too good to be true, it probably isn’t genuine.
 Timeshare companies often offer cheap tickets, but be very careful before taking up any offers!

 Don’t Make Our Mistake!

 As soon as you get a ticket, please make a copy of it, including the serial number, and connect it to your My Disney Experience Account.
-If you should be unfortunate to lose your ticket, you will need the serial number of the ticket to get a replacement.
+If you should be unfortunate to lose your ticket, you will need the ticket’s serial number to get a replacement.

-While we have never lost a Disney World ticket we have at Universal & did not have a copy of the serial number.
+While we have never lost a Disney World ticket, we have at Universal.
 You can read all about our experience of getting a replacement on our vacation blog.
-It wasn’t straight forward!
+It wasn’t straightforward!

 Visit our guide Walt Disney World for Beginners for more essential tips.